Home

 5 to 6 lb. bone-in ham, or 3-4 lb. boneless ham

-Combine honey, brown sugar, vinegar, cinnamon, nutmeg and cloves until throughly blended.
+Combine honey, brown sugar, vinegar, cinnamon, nutmeg and cloves until thoroughly blended.
 Bake bone-in ham at 350 degrees F for 1 hour or until heated through.
 Baste occasionally with the honey sauce.
 Place ham under broiler to glaze top.

-To cook boneless ham, slice half way through at 1/4-inch intervals, then tie
+To cook boneless ham, slice half way through at 1/4-inch intervals,then tie

 with string.
 Place in roasting pan.
 Heat honey sauce and pour over ham to